Hijab Ban

 “Here in Manitoba, we have respect for diversity,” Pallister said Wednesday in an interview with The Canadian Press.
 “We respect personal freedoms and rights, and we’re not big on clothing police here.”

-Ontario, Alberta, BC, and Nova Scotia came out strongly to argue that Bill 21 was discriminatory and wrong.
+Ontario, Alberta, BC, and Nova Scotia came out strongly to argue that Bill 21 was discriminatory.

 We worked tirelessly to make sure that all voices in Canada and in Quebec were being raised to point out the impact of discriminatory legislation.
-In Ontario, for example, we worked hard to make sure a unanimous consent motion passed with the support of all parties to stand against Bill 21.
+In Ontario, for example, we worked hard to pass a unanimous consent motion with the support of all parties to stand against Bill 21.

-After the bill’s passage, Prime Minister Justin Trudeau eventually expressed concern about its impact on fundamental rights, stating that he had not ruled out federal intervention.
+After the bill passed, Prime Minister Justin Trudeau eventually expressed concern about its impact on fundamental rights, stating that he had not ruled out federal intervention.

-Years later, the federal government would finally commit to intervene against Bill 21 at the Supreme Court of Canada.
+Years later, the federal government finally committed to intervening against Bill 21 at the Supreme Court of Canada.

 After our engagement, high-ranking human rights monitors with the United Nations raised concerns that the Quebec government will violate fundamental freedoms if it moves ahead with legislation to limit.